adjust/android_sdk/README.md

 5. Add a private class that implements the `ActivityLifecycleCallbacks` interface.
 If you don't have access to this interface, your app is targeting an Android api level inferior to 14.
-You will have to update manually each Activity by following this [instructions](#activity).
+You will have to update manually each Activity by following this [instructions][activity_resume_pause].
+If you had `Adjust.onResume` and `Adjust.onPause` calls on each Activity of your app before, you should remove them.

     ![][activity_lifecycle_class]